learn-co-curriculum/dsc-project-template/README.md

 Positive correlations associated with both average movie rating and movie runtime as well as the number of votes and movie run time.
 Number of ratings are a critical variable in evaulating the average rating as with a low number of ratings, the average rating data will be skewed.

 ### Rating Importance
 * Higher number of ratings tend to correlate with higher profit.
 More people seeing and rating the movie would equate to more profitability.
+Intuitively, this makes sense.
+Though, I will admit that intuition would be that there might be a stronger correlation between average rating and gross profit, but that is not the case in this dataset.

 ![graph5](./images/heat_map_profit.png)
 ![graph5](./images/num_ratings_profit.png)